Citi® Personal Wealth Management

 Citi® Personal Wealth Management Investment Philosophy

-A wealth manager’s investment philosophy deeply influences the way he/she crafts an investment strategy for your portfolio.
+A wealth manager’s investment philosophy deeply influences how he/she crafts an investment strategy for your portfolio.
 Citi® Personal Wealth Management investment philosophy tends to revolve around the client’s financial situation.
 Things like client goals, income, expenses, liabilities, tax expenses, and other attributes shape the investment strategy.

 Investment costs mean expense ratios, brokerage fees, transaction costs, and capital gains taxes.
-A portfolio manager can trade frequently in an attempt to beat the market.
+A portfolio manager can frequently trade in an attempt to beat the market.
 If he/she does, then you end up paying a higher rate of short-term capital gains taxes rather than a lower rate of long-term capital gains taxes.
-Therefore, the outperformance of the frequent trading manager better be vastly superior to cover the additional tax outgo.
+Therefore, the frequent trading manager’s outperformance better is vastly superior to cover the additional tax outgo.